EmilyFabulous

 Jump to Recipe

-Dehydrated Tomatoes make the best snack, topping, or addition to many recipes.
+Dried Tomatoes make the best snack, topping, or addition to many recipes.
 They are easy to make, good for you, and freeze well.
+Preserving foods is a great way to reduce waste and have your favorite foods on hand at all times.

 You can make a large batch of these dried tomatoes using your favorite tomato variety.
 This recipe is also the perfect way to utilize a bountiful summer crop.